Gautham-kumarasamy/Gautham-portfolio/.github/instructions/copilot.instructions.md

 ### 3. No Hardcoded Values
-- Extract all URLs, strings, numbers to constants or environment variables
+- Extract all URLs, strings, numbers to constants or environment variables kk- Store API endpoints in environment variables
-- Use configuration objects for repeated values
-- Store API endpoints in environment variables
 - Create constants files for static data

 ### 4. Proper Variable Naming